- Home

 – Nitya Prakash

-Being single gets better with age – and this is actually a fact.
-Results from a long-running study in Germany of people aged between 40 and 85 showed that…
+Being single gets better with age – and this is a fact.
+Results from a long-running study in Germany of people aged between 40 and 85 showed that people who stay single become more satisfied with their lives.
+Over time, differences in loneliness between people who do and don’t have a romantic partner also decreased.

-We hope that’s reassuring news for you if you’re among the growing number of people living alone in the UK.
-A quarter of all people aged 50 and over now live by themselves, and there’s been a particularly large increase for men aged 65 and over.
-By 2043 it is predicted that almost 4.5 million people aged 65 and over will live alone.
+We hope that’s reassuring news if you’re among the growing number of people living alone in the UK.
+A quarter of all people aged 50 and over now live alone, and there’s been a large increase for men aged 65 and over.
+By 2043, it is predicted that almost 4.5 million people aged 65 and over will live alone.

-So why is the single life better as you get older?
-Here are five reasons, and how you can make the most of them.
+So why is single life better as you get older?
+Here are five reasons why, and how you can make the most of them.

 1. You can pick your favourite travel destinations